MILDRED-OKUNLADE/PIZZA-SALES-DASHBOARD/README.md

 ## Data Sourcing

-After effectively communicating with the Stakeholders to clearly understand their reporting requirements and expectations i went ahead to source for the data. internally.I then downloaded the excel file,extracting in to PowerBI for Cleaning, Modelling, Analysis and Visualization.
+After effectively communicating with the Stakeholders to clearly understand their reporting requirements and expectations i went ahead to source for the data. internally.I then downloaded the excel file studied it properly to understand the dataset before extracting in to PowerBI for Cleaning, Modelling, Analysis and Visualization.

 The downloaded Excel file is a structured data and made up of 4 tables (Sheets) as follows: